mattwhitfield/Unitverse/docs/configuration.md

 ## Per-generation user interface 🖥

 If you are using the per-generation user interface (either because you have configured it in Tools->Options->Unitverse or because you are holding Control while selecting a 'Generate tests...' menu item), then a dialog is shown before each generation.
-The dialog is organised into four tabs as shown in the following images:
+The dialog is organised into four tabs as shown in the below images.
+At the bottom is a drop-down labeled 'Apply to:' - this allows you to save the options that you have selected.
+The options are:

+* This generation only - the options selected are not saved, and apply to the current generation only
+* This session - the options are persisted until Visual Studio closes.
+* Configuration file - you are able to choose a folder in which to save a `.unitTestGeneratorConfig`.
+Note that this will overwrite any existing file.
+* Visual studio settings - the options will be persisted to the Visual Studio options

 Setting the target project in which tests will be generated: